 Whether you're mixing a pop song or a ballad, using a vocal widener can be an effective way to add depth and dimension to your vocals and take your mix to the next level.

-How do you spread vocals in a mix?
+How do you spread or widen vocals in a mix?

 There are several ways to spread vocals in a mix, including panning, stereo widening plugins, slap delay effects, mid side processing, and the Haas effect.

 Each technique has its own unique advantages and can be applied in different ways to achieve the desired sound.